Close

 Better still, despite how people might feel about standardized education or tests, there’s no doubt that school systems benefit children all over the world in many ways.

-Excited about school, education or learning?
+Excited about school, education, or learning?
 Get involved!
-Tell us what you think about the history of school, who invented school, or why you think school is important.
+Tell us what you think about the history of the school, who invented the school, or why you think school is important.
 See you in the comments.

-The picture on the front page: ESB Professional/Shutterstock.com
+The picture on the front page: Yuganov Konstantin/Shutterstock.com

 Получите чек-лист подготовки к школе на свою почту